bsu-mbe-cbl/paraview-for-mesh-viewing/README.md

 In order to set up the necessary environment:

-1. review and uncomment what you need in `environment.yml` and create an environment `paraview` with the help of [mamba] and [conda] with:
+1. A provided environment file `paraview.env` is a recipe for installing the necessary packages.
+Review it if you're interested, and create an environment `paraview` with the help of [mamba] and [conda] with:

    ```
+   conda activate base
    mamba env create -f paraview.yml -n paraview
    ```
 2. activate the new environment with: